 After an injury, most doctors recommend RICE: Rest.
 Ice.
 Compression.
 Elevation.

 RICE relieves pain, reduces swelling and speeds up the healing process.
-If you injure yourself and don’t have access to medical care, RICE is your safest bet until you can get the area of injury properly examined.
+If you injure yourself and don’t have access to medical care, RICE is your safest bet until you can get the area of injury properly examined by a sports chiropractor.
 Other possible treatment plans include over the counter pain relievers, stabilizing the area to prevent movement and further aggravating the point of injury and rehabilitation with a chiropractor and physical therapist.
 For acute injuries, surgery may be necessary.

 Most Common Sports Injuries